metricly/metricly-docs/content/api/api-policies.md

 ## Other Actions

-You can use the [Metricly CLI][1] or interact directly with the Metricly API to manipulate policies.
+You can use the [Metricly CLI][1] or interact directly with the CloudWisdom API to manipulate policies.
 A common need from some of our users is to temporarily disable their policies while building, testing, or modifying them.
 This short guide walks you through how to do that via the Policy API directly.

 ### Disable a Policy

 **Get Policy ID**

-1. In Metricly, navigate to the policy you want to edit.
+1. In CloudWisdom, navigate to the policy you want to edit.
 2. Copy the policy’s ID from the url.
 ![policy-id](/images/api-policies/policy-id.png)